charusat09/charusat09.github.io/_posts/2016-11-14-synchrounous-sidekiq.markdown

 ---
 layout: post
-title:  Update UI using Sidekiq Worker response
+title:  How to update frontend using Sidekiq Worker response
 date:   2016-11-13 16:00:00
-description: Transfer time taking servise to worker and use it's response on UI
+description: how to continuously update frontend using sidekiq worker response
+permalink: /update_frontend_using_sidekiq_worker/
 ---
 #### Background:
 <br/>
 I was working on project where I had to update user account on third party server.
 This process was taking long time(i.e. 3-5 secs).
 Hence we decided to pass this service on Sidekiq worker and proceed ahead in request flow.
-Meantime UI had loader that informed user to wait for some time.
-As soon as we got response from third party server, we have to inform UI.
+Meantime frontend had loader that informed user to wait for some time.
+As soon as we got response from third party server, we have to inform frontend.
 I tried server solutions and then I came to use of Redis and Synchronous Sidekiq Worker to rescue me.

 #### Solution:
 <br/>
-Sidekiq Workers and UI are not related.
+Sidekiq Workers and frontend are not related.
 Workers are asynchronous.
-They are running somewhere and UI does not know where.
-So, basically we need to store the response somewhere and pull out that response back to UI.
-I used Redis to store sidekiq worker response and pulling out that for UI.
+They are running somewhere and frontend does not know where.
+So, basically we need to store the response somewhere and pull out that response back to frontend.
+I used Redis to store sidekiq worker response and pulling out that for frontend.
 There may be other work around.

 #### Redis and Synchronous Sidekiq Worker:
 <br/>